• Home

 Hackers are now using AI to carry out attacks at machine speed—sometimes in minutes—while traditional security tools struggle to keep up, said CEO Shachar Hirshberg, a former AWS product leader who founded the company six months ago with CTO Dan Shiebler, previously head of AI at Abnormal Security and earlier a machine learning leader at Twitter.
 Most companies still rely on rigid, rule-based systems and a patchwork of disconnected tools, leaving security teams to piece together what happened only after damage is done.

 That gap is already becoming visible.
-Anthropic’s recent Mythos preview highlights how AI can identify vulnerabilities at a pace that outstrips most organizations’ ability to patch them.
+Anthropic’s recent Mythos Preview highlights how AI can identify vulnerabilities at a pace that outstrips most organizations’ ability to patch them.

-Artemis’ idea is to fight AI-powered attacks with AI—by constantly watching everything happening across a company (logins, cloud activity, apps, etc.), learning what “normal” looks like for that specific organization, and then instantly spotting when something seems off.
+Artemis’s idea is to fight AI-powered attacks with AI—by constantly watching everything happening across a company (log-ins, cloud activity, apps, etc.), learning what “normal” looks like for that specific organization, and then instantly spotting when something seems off.
 Instead of sending a flood of confusing alerts, it tries to connect the dots into a clear story of what’s happening and can even automatically shut down an attack—like locking a hacked account—before it spreads.

 “It was clear to us that the traditional architectures and products weren’t cut out to what companies need in the age of AI,” said Hirshberg, who also pointed to a March report from CrowdStrike that said the time to attack had gone down dramatically.
 More fundamentally, he argues, the threat isn’t hypothetical—it’s already here.